 I was extremely disappointed with the latest Transformers movie.
-Granted, I didn’t have much faith in it to begin with as the second one was also a major slope down from the first; however, I didn’t think it would be this bad.
+Granted, I didn’t have much faith in it to begin with as the second one was also a major slope down from the first; however, I didn’t think Transformers: Dark side of the Moon would be this bad.

-Ok, so the first thing I noticed was the mysterious disappearance of Megan Fox and the appearance of her replacement it seems Rosie Huntington-Whiteley, a British Victoria’s Secret Model.
+The first thing I noticed in Transformers: Dark side of the Moon was the mysterious disappearance of Megan Fox and the appearance of her replacement it seems Rosie Huntington-Whiteley, a British Victoria’s Secret Model.
 Well, where did Megan Fox go?!
 The only explanation given is that she dumped Sam.
 There’s no hint as to why, when, where etc. This really bothered me for some reason.
 I’m not a very big fan of Megan Fox but I felt that she played quite a large role in this franchise and I was disappointed that the producers messed with the flow of Transformers by replacing her.
 This was their first mistake.